smavuchi/HIT4002022/README.md

 Downloading updates:
 - To download any updates made, click of the update file.
 - If any changes were made on your side, a git stash is required before updating otherwise you'll get an error, click on the git_stash_changes file

+NB note that the encoded BAT files will only work for Windows OS, else do manual installations